How to speed up a divorce9 Nov 2021 | Lisa Pepper

 - Getting your Decree Nisi

-You can apply for the Decree Nisi as soon as the acknowledgment of service is returned.
+You can apply for the Decree Nisi as soon as the acknowledgement of service is returned.
 The Decree Nisi confirms that your papers are in order and the court sees no reason why your divorce should not be granted.
 It typically takes between four and eight weeks to be granted, this is dependent on your former spouse not causing a delay in either of the ways we have outlined above.

 - Getting your Decree Absolute